 Believe it or not, there are some hidden wineries in the Napa Valley.
-It is hard to escape the crowds when visiting the Napa Valley especially on weekends.
+It is hard to escape the crowds when visiting the Napa Valley, especially on weekends.
 Napa’s hidden wineries are sure to be less touristy.
 Some of these wineries are open by appointment only but don’t let that discourage you.
 They love to have visitors and will make you feel at home.
-Use our trusty Trip-Planner to map your driving directions to these secret wineries.
-For more traveling advice consult the Napa Valley Wine Country Planning Guide.
+Don’t try to visit all of these wineries on one trip to the Napa Valley.
+Read our descriptions and use the Hidden Napa Valley Wine Map to plot your trip.

 • Amizetta Winery – Cabernet Specialist, beautiful vistas

 • Buehler Vineyards – Great views, family winery since 1976

 • Hendry Ranch Wines – One of the best education wine tours in Napa

 • Kelly Fleming Wines – Amazing caves and Cabernet.
 Very quiet